Total Hip Replacement Surgery: Posterior Approach

 Most people go home a few days to a week after hip replacement surgery.
 Your doctor may want to see you for regular visits for several months or more to monitor your hip replacement.

-Rehabilitation after Total Hip Replacement Surgery
+Total Hip Replacement Recovery

 You will work with a physical therapist during your hospital stay in North Carolina and learn how to use a walker, cane or crutches after total hip replacement surgery.
 You will continue with strengthening exercises at home.
 Some patients may need to go to a specialized rehab center for more treatment.
 Total rehab after surgery will take several months.